- SEPA Member States

 - If a payee was originally added using a security code sent by post their daily transaction limit will move from €12,000 to €20,000 when they become a SEPA payee (limit remains €10,000 if set up via mobile)

-Any existing International payees for the SEPA zone countries on the table below remain International (Non SEPA) Payees.
-If you wish to transfer in euro to any of these countries then you will need to also set the payee up as a SEPA payee.
+Any existing International payees for the SEPA zone member states on the table below remain International (Non SEPA) Payees.
+If you wish to transfer in euro to any of these member states then you will need to also set the payee up as a SEPA payee.

-Any existing International payees from SEPA zone countries on the table below have become SEPA Payees as a result of recent changes.
+Any existing International payees from SEPA zone member states on the table below have become SEPA Payees as a result of recent changes.

 2. Northern Ireland and Great Britain customers

-- Euro payments to SEPA zone countries will now be sent as SEPA transfers instead of International transfers.
+- Euro payments to SEPA zone members will now be sent as SEPA transfers instead of International transfers.

 - Existing international payees, whom you previously paid in euro, will now be created as SEPA payees.
 However these payees will still be included in your list of international payees to allow you the option to transfer money in available currencies other than euro.